 The bigger risk is a prolonged price increase rather than forecourts running empty.
 The Strait of Hormuz disruption is pushing up costs across the global supply chain, and that pressure feeds through to UK pump prices whether or not physical supply is directly affected.

-The government's 5p per litre fuel duty cut stays in place until the end of August 2026.
-From 1 September, duty will rise by 1p per litre, followed by a further 2p in December 2026 and another 2p in March 2027 - returning the rate to 57.95p per litre.
+The government's 5p per litre fuel duty cut stays in place until the end of 2026 after the Prime Minister extended the freeze in May.
+From 1 January 2027, duty will rise by 3p per litre, with a further 2p in March 2027, returning the rate to 57.95p per litre.
 From April 2027, fuel duty will also begin rising with inflation each year.

 It is not just petrol and diesel prices that are affected.
 The UK relies on liquefied natural gas (LNG) for around a third of its energy supply, and LNG is imported - much of it through or around the affected region.
 When LNG supply tightens, wholesale gas prices rise, and because gas-fired power stations still set the price of electricity in the UK most of the time, electricity costs go up too.

 The good news is that the Ofgem energy price cap fell by 7% on 1 April 2026, reducing the average annual dual-fuel bill to £1,641 for a typical household.
-However, the cap is set in advance using a three-month average of wholesale prices - so it does not yet reflect the spike caused by the conflict.
-Forecasters at EDF Energy expect the July 2026 cap to rise by around £217, pushing annual bills back up towards £1,858.
-Some analysts at Oxford Economics have forecast an increase of up to 19%.
+However, the cap is set in advance using a three-month average of wholesale prices.
+On 1 July 2026, the cap rose by 13% to £1,862 per year, reflecting the wholesale price spike caused by the Middle East conflict earlier in the year.

 Energy consultancy Cornwall Insight has warned that UK households remain heavily exposed to international market movements, and that what happens in wholesale energy markets over the next three months will be the key factor in setting the July cap.